antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions_woven.md

 ```

 But now we have to convert the HTML code into plain text, *and* the text is too large
-to process at once with LLMs.
-(Currently LLMs have ≈ 4096 ± 2048 tokens limits.)
+to process all at once with LLMs.
+(Currently LLMs have ≈ 4096 ± 2048 input tokens limits.)

 **Remark:** A more completely worked out workflow would have included
-the breaking up of the text into suitably sized chunks, and combining the LLM processed
+the breaking up of the text into suitably sized chunks, and combining the LLM processed results.
-processed results.

-Instead, I am going to ask an LLM to produce artist's bio and discography and then
+Instead, we are going to ask an LLM to produce artist's bio and discography and then
 we going to pretend we got it from some repository or encyclopedia.

 Here we get the text: